Cannot Afford to Pay a CCJ – Options to Avoid Enforcement

 If You Cannot Afford to Pay a CCJ and Need Time to Pay It

-You can however, apply for an instalment order by sending an application to court using form N245 which you can find here.
+You can however, apply for an instalment order by sending an application to court using form N245 which you can find here on the Justice website.
 There is a court fee to pay for the court to process the application.
 You will see from the form that a great deal of personal financial information needs to be provided to enable a Judge to decide whether to impose an order.

 Once the application is issued, the creditor will first be sent the proposal for instalments and have the opportunity to agree or reject the offer.
 If accepted, the court will record the instalments in an order.
-If rejected, the court will likely list a hearing to take place before a Judge to decide whether to impose instalments.
+If rejected, the court will likely list a hearing to take place before a Judge to decide whether to impose instalments or decide it on the papers alone.

 It is important to understand that filing the application does not automatically stop enforcement measures in place.
 To get an order from the court to stop enforcement, an application needs to be made to court seeking a stay of enforcement or to suspend a warrant.

-I Am Unlikely to Ever Be Able to Afford to Pay It
+You Are An Individual And Unlikely To Ever Be Able To Afford To Pay It

 If your assets or income mean you cannot afford to pay a CCJ, the enforcement efforts of who you owe the money to may be fruitless.